josers18/Salesforce/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/josers18/salesforce?logo=Github&style=flat-square)
 ![GitHub](https://img.shields.io/github/license/josers18/salesforce?logo=github)

-# Salesforce CRM Analytics Related Projects
+# Salesforce CRM Related Projects

-This repository has several sample files for Salesforce CRM Analytics related features and functionality.
+This repository has several sample files for Salesforce Data Cloud and CRM Analytics related features and functionality.
 Please feel free to use this as a jump off point to help you on your journey!
 Cheers!

 ## Authors